The Best Cash Back Credit Cards in Canada 2023

 • Welcome bonuses are average – Even though some credit cards have good welcome bonuses – such as 10% cash back – travel rewards cards typically have even better offers.

-The two most popular types of credit card rewards are travel and cash back.
+Travel and cash back are the two most popular credit card rewards.
 Travel rewards can be very lucrative as the value of your points can be quite valuable depending on what you’re redeeming for.

 Cash back may not give you as big of a return, but it’s easy to understand.
 With cash back, there’s no need to worry about blackout dates, seat availability or taxes since you get paid out in cash.
 Which one you choose is a personal decision, but try to stick to one.